okikio/native/packages/emitter/README.md

 on.emit("test test1 test2"); // Nothing happens, there are no Events or listeners, so, it can't emit anything console.log(counter); //= 0
 ```

+## Contributing
+If there is something I missed, a mistake, or a feature you would like added please create an issue or a pull request and I'll try to get to it.

+## Licence
+See the [LICENSE](./LICENSE) file for license rights and limitations (MIT).